A Guide To Bites And Infestations

 Finally, while not technically bites per se, bee stings can cause serious allergic reactions that need immediate medical attention.
 For treatment, whether you know you’re allergic to bee stings or not, wash the area thoroughly with soap and water and remove the stinger if necessary.
 Then, if you develop any allergic responses, make sure to call or visit a doctor as soon as possible.

 If no immediate reaction takes place, a bee sting can cause swelling and itching that can last any number of days.
-For quick, medical treatment of bee sting symptoms, call the Trillium Creek dermatologists, who can recommend a personalized, professional treatment plan for bee stings.
+For quick, medical treatment of bee sting symptoms, call the Trillium Creek Dermatology providers, who can recommend a personalized, professional treatment plan for bee stings.

 Ohio Dermatologists Ready for You

 The Trillium Creek dermatology team is here to help with your every skincare need.
 From bites and infestations to skin cancer, our team is trained and equipped to provide the highest caliber of treatment in northeast Ohio.
-Call your nearby treatment center or schedule an appointment online to get the conversation started about your skincare needs.
+Call your nearby treatment center in Brunswick, Medina, Strongsville, Wadsworth, and Wooster or schedule an appointment online to get the conversation started about your skin care needs.

 We’re here for you!